skypilot-org/skypilot/docs/source/examples/batch-inference.rst

         with open(f'./chunks/{i}.txt', 'w') as f:
             f.write('\n'.join(data_chunk))

-We can use the chunk script to chunk data in LMSys Chat Dataset.
+On dev machine, we can use the chunk script to chunk data in LMSys Chat Dataset.

 .. code-block:: bash